 Guide · Coach · Hypnotherapist

-At seventeen years old, the consequences of the life I was living caught up with me.
-Harmful choices, a way of being that was costing everyone around me — including myself — more than could be sustained.
+My First job as a carpenter, 16 years old, I was ready to face the world on my terms.
+At almost 18 years old, the consequences of the life I was living caught up with me.
+Harmful choices, a way of being that was costing everyone around me — including myself — more than could be sustained, from living on the streets, to jobsites and too much trouble to be named.
 That reckoning led me to recovery.
-And recovery returned me to what was always already mine — the woods, the mountains, the natural world I had first learned to love as a child in the countryside, playing in the forest, and as an Eagle Scout, long before the world redirected me.
+And recovery returned me to what was always already mine — the woods, the mountains, the natural world I had first learned to love and found refuge as a child in the countryside, playing in the forest, and as an Eagle Scout, long before the world redirected me.

 Through that door: the outdoors.
 The wilderness.
 NOLS.
 Years teaching wilderness medicine across the western United States, and further — Nepal, India, the places where conventional help can't reach.
 I loved the teaching.
 I loved the mountains.
 I followed that love like a compass heading.